recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 You are probably using a non-personal Facebook account type.
 Try to login with a personal Facebook account that has access to the page you want to add links to.

+= U46 My website gets slow =

+If you enabled comment integration: try increasing the refresh/cache time (option *Refresh Facebook comments every*, settings tab *Admin*) or try decreasing the number of posts to import comments for (option *Refresh Facebook comments for*) or try enabling the option *Refresh Facebook comments in the background*.

+This plugin does require some memory and processor cycles, maybe more than your hosting provider provides, so consider contacting your hosting provider for an upgrade or switching to another hosting provider.

 **--- Security ---**

 = X01 Which users can use this plugin? =